AngularWave/rxjs-challenge/README.md

 Make a modal close on Esc key and by clicking outside.

-*Important* Only clicks that both started and ended outside count!
+*Important*: only clicks that both started and ended outside count!

 - [Template](https://stackblitz.com/edit/rxjs-challenge-12)